 4 Channels DC Motors / 2 Channels 28BYJ Micro Steppers:

 Robotbit extension has also built-in blocks for DC motors and steppers.
-With onboard battery you may drive 4x TT motors or 2x 28BYJ steppers, or a mixture of both.
+With onboard battery, you may drive 4x TT motors or 2x 28BYJ steppers, or a mixture of both.
 Keep in mind that VM may out 2A to motors and servos.
 If you use external source please keep the input around 5V or less, a high voltage external input may damage the 5V boost circuit.

 Buzzer and Selection Jumper:

 The buzzer jumper cap is plugged in by default, and the corresponding buzzer is connected to the micro:bit P0 port.
 If you need P0 for other purposes please unplug the jumper.
-The buzzer associate to music blocks in makecode.
+The buzzer associate with music blocks in makecode.

 We have released P0-P2, P8, P12-P15 from microbit to RobotBit for common IO usage.
 P0~P2 has analog read/write support, others may act as digital IOs.
-You may connect commonly modules for Arduino to Robotbit, there is also 5V output in case your module only support 5V power input.
+You may connect commonly modules for Arduino to Robotbit, there is also 5V output in case your module only supports 5V power input.
 Please note that micro:bit IO signal level is 3.3V.